STEVEN MARTINE - FLORIDA LIFESTYLE ADVERTISING & EDITORIAL PHOTOGRAPHER

 The Stuart resident and family man is one of the state’s top photographers, snapping photos for National Geographic and A-list country music stars including Reba, Ronnie Dunn and Clint Black.
-His pictures appeared as oversized murals on the first floor walls of the Palm Beach International Airport, and he has traveled to Canada, Hawaii, Mexico, Caribbean, India and London, (among other spots) for his work.
+His pictures appeared as 50-foot murals at the Palm Beach International Airport, and he has traveled to Canada, Mexico, Caribbean, India, London, Ireland and Ecuador (and across the United States) for his work.

 And when he’s not behind the camera, he’s on his bike.
 He completed the Tour Divide, a 2,800-mile mountain bike race from Canada to Mexico, and the Trans Am race, in which he rode 4,400 miles from Oregon to Virginia.

 “I have an aunt who gave me a camera in grade school, so it was always a hobby.
 I was shy growing up, so it was a good buffer socially,” says Martine.
 “And I started pedaling in school.
 Portland is gorgeous and hilly.
 People expect to see bicycles in Portland.”

 He attended Portland State University, where he considered becoming a teacher like many in his family.
 He worked for the college newspaper, covering everything from Presidential campaigns to college sports and environmental protests.
 He joined the Portland State Cycling Team and worked his way through college in restaurants.

 Around that time, he met his wife, who he wooed with persistence and flowers until she agreed to date him.
 They married in 1994.

 When he returned from the restaurant unemployed one day, it was his wife who suggested he pursue photography professionally, since “half the family budget was spent on processing film anyway,” he jokes.